 Tropical Storm Season - Know Before You Go

 U.S. citizens considering travel to storm-prone regions should carefully consider the potential dangers and inconveniences associated with their travel before finalizing plans.
-Those who choose to travel should devise an emergency plan in advance of their departure.
+If you choose to travel, you should devise an emergency plan in advance of your departure.
 Even inland areas far from the coastline can experience destructive winds, tornadoes, mudslides, and floods from tropical storms.

 What regions are affected by hurricane/typhoon/cyclone season and how?

 Hurricanes, typhoons, and cyclones are all the same weather phenomenon and called different names in different places.
 For example, in the Atlantic and Northeast Pacific, the term “hurricane” is used.
 The same type of disturbance in the Northwest Pacific is called a “typhoon” and “cyclones” occur in the South Pacific and Indian Ocean.

 The storm damage is caused by storm surge, high winds, heavy rain, flooding, mudslides, and tornadoes.
 Regions affected by tropical storms may experience widespread damage to infrastructure and serious shortages of habitable accommodations, food, water, and medical facilities.
 Storms can result in airport closures or limited flight availability due to runway or terminal damage and a shortage of electricity.
 U.S. citizens in affected regions may be required to delay their return to the United States while staying in emergency shelters with basic resources and limited medicine and food supplies

 When is storm season?